ullas8431/test-LUM/README.md

 - synctool: General sync utility.

 ---
+## 🔄 Build Workflow
+The build process is defined as a custom BitBake task `pkg_LUM`, which runs after initialization and before the main build.

+### Key Steps:
+- Copy system images and metadata
+- Include bootloader binaries and kernel images
+- Add project-specific binaries (e.g., safety-island for OIA)
+- Include DSP firmware and exception lists
+- Copy partition layout files
+- Package Android kernel images
+- Integrate manufacturing and UCC tools (These are needed for Android boot flow validation and fastboot flashing.)
+- Add signing utilities and autorunner scripts
+- Run target parser for IOC configurations
+- Create minimal ext4 filesystem for HUD (These are likely required to re-sign key partitions before deployment.)
+- Archive all files into a `.tgz` package

+---

-##🧭 Getting Started with the LUM Build
+## 🧭 Getting Started with the LUM Build

 ### 🔹 1.
 Understand What LUM Is
 LUM (Logical Unit Module) is a packaging system that bundles everything needed to flash or update target partitions.
-- It includes:
+It includes:
   - Kernel, DTBs, system image (sys.ext4)
   - Bootloaders (SBL, LK, t-base, etc.)
   - DSP firmware